Causal Inference [ESP48]

 Intermediate-level courses in epidemiology and biostatistics.
 Previous experience in epidemiologic research recommended.

-Ideally, NIHES Master students should take the course EP01 Principles in Causal Inference before this course.
+Ideally, MSc Health Sciences students should take the course CK010 Study Design (in 2021 or later) before this course.

 Disciplines